HoldenCreative/wp_weeverapps/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5 =
+* Adds support for flipping between the app and the full desktop site, when an internal link is clicked
+* Fixes issue with Firefox and Advanced Settings
+* Ability to override the R3S feed by copying templates/feed-r3s.php into your current Wordpress theme

 = 1.4 =
 * Ability to prompt users to 'install' your app by adding a link to their homescreen